 The good news is that Airbnb does have a tendency to side with guests over hosts, and may even stand disputed damages themselves to avoid bigger trouble on their side.

-Sometimes, Airbnb scams can be as simple (and ridicule) as this.
+Sometimes, Airbnb scams can be as simple (and ridiculed) as this.
 Ready?

 Let’s say you book an Airbnb with a kitchen.
 You would assume there will be plates and knives for you to use in said kitchen, right?
 WRONG.